michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 Copy one of the example prompts, adapt it to your specific content, and see what happens.
 Get comfortable with at least one of these techniques before we move into the more complex applications in the next chapters.

-Remember: these aren't just AI tools—they're pedagogical strategies.
+Remember: these aren't just AI tools,they're pedagogical strategies.
 The AI just makes them scalable and available to every student, any time they want to practice.

----
+,

 **Next Chapter Preview:** In Chapter 4, we'll take the Role Play technique and expand it into a full "Flight Simulator" system for HR conversations.
 You'll learn how to design high-fidelity simulations, structure the debrief and critique phase, and turn the entire experience into a powerful assessment tool.
 We'll work through a complete example from start to finish.